This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “BAC Vector, M13 and its Derivatives – 1”.

 a) This excision is possible in vivo

-b) Along with F factor, host chromosome’s DNA sequences are also excised
+b) Along with the F factor, host chromosome’s DNA sequences are also excited

 c) The sequences of host chromosome which can be accommodated in the F plasmid are small in size